List of awards and nominations received by Janelle Monáe

 This is a list of awards and nominations received by Janelle Monáe, an American singer, songwriter, rapper and actress.

 Ten-time Grammy Awards nominee, she is currently signed to her own imprint Wondaland Records in connection with Epic Records and Atlantic Records.
 After her first Grammy Awards nominations for Best Urban/Alternative Performance with the song "Many Moons", she published her debut album The ArchAndroid (2010), receiving two nominations at the Grammy Awards, including for Best Contemporary R&B Album.
 In 2012 she collaborated with American pop band Fun on "We Are Young", which was nominated at the Grammy Award for Record of the Year and Best Pop Duo/Group Performance.
 The song won a Teen Choice Award for Choice Music – Single by a Group.
 In 2013 she published her second studio album The Electric Lady, which featured the "Q.U.E.E.N." with Erykah Badu, winner of a Soul Train Music Awards, an NAACP Image Awards and a MTV Video Music Award.
 After five years Monae published her third studio album Dirty Computer, nominated at the Grammy Award for Album of the Year.
 The two album singles "Make Me Feel" and "Pynk" received several nominations, including at the MTV Video Music Award and at the Grammy Award for Best Music Video for the later one.
 In 2023 she published The Age of Pleasure, which earned her two nominations at the Grammy Awards, for Album of the Year and Best Progressive R&B Album.

 In 2016, Monáe ventured into acting and received critical acclaim for her roles as Teresa and Mary Jackson in the films Moonlight and Hidden Figures, respectively.
-These first two acting roles garnered her several award nominations and wins, alongside the cast, including a Screen Actors Guild Awards, a Critics' Choice Movie Awards, a Spirit Awards and a Satellite Awards.
+These first two acting roles garnered her several award nominations and wins, alongside the cast, including a Screen Actors Guild Award, a Critics' Choice Award, an Independent Spirit Award and a Satellite Award.
 In 2023 she starred in Glass Onion: A Knives Out Mystery winning the National Board of Review Award for Best Supporting Actress and a Critics' Choice Movie Awards and a Satellite Awards with the cast.
 The same year she won a Children's and Family Emmy Award for her writing credit on We the People.

 Monáe also received several honors and non-competitive awards.
 For her singer-songwriter works she was honored with the ASCAP Vanguard Award, two Billboard Women in Music and the Soul Train Music Awards Spirit of Soul Award.
 For her acting career she was recognized with the Critics' Choice Movie Awards #SeeHer Award and the Santa Barbara International Film Festival Virtuosos Award.
 Monáe was also honored by the Council of Fashion Designers of America Awards.